-With nearly 2,000 active women members, the Iron Worker's Union continues to engage and recruit women ironworkers in the United States and Canada.
-Our new "Ironworker Women" page will have news, articles, information and updates on issues and events of interest to women ironworkers and the men who work beside them every day.
+With nearly 2,000 active women members, the Iron Workers continue to engage and recruit women ironworkers in the United States and Canada.
+Our "Ironworker Women" page will have news, articles, information and updates on issues and events of interest to women ironworkers and the men who work beside them every day.

 Breaking Down Old Perceptions: An Interview with Ironworker and Tradeswomen Advocate Jamie McMillan